Review – Phoenix Wright: Trials and Tribulations

 Having finished it, I’ve to come to the realization that reviewers have no idea what makes a game good.
 This was a great adventure game, and I easily recommend trying it.
 It is very short (it only took me 5 hours to beat), but for the low price of $15 at GameStop, you make out on the deal.

-I won’t divulge any of the story, only because that’s the main reason for playing adventure games, and I won’t be the bad guy and spoil it for you. → Sounds amazing, I must read it now!
+I won’t divulge any of the story, only because that’s the main reason for playing adventure games, and I won’t be the bad guy and spoil it for you.
+Just know the story and localization are very good, and you’ll enjoy it while it lasts.

 Review – Harvest Moon DS